syntialai/final-project-B21-CAP0018/README.md

 ### Installation

-+ Download the releases Application
++ Download the released Application
 + Install and enjoy!

 ### Meet Contributors